inria-UFF/VRPSolverEasy/README.md

 ## Example

-A simple example which shows how to use the VRPSolverEasy package:
+A simple example that shows how to use the VRPSolverEasy package:

 ```python